magomimmo/modern-cljs/doc/tutorial-04.md

       (do (js/alert "Please, complete the form!")
           false))))

-;; define the function to initialize the connection with html form (defn init []
+;; define the function to attach validate-form to onsubmit event of ;;the form
+(defn init []
   ;; verity that js/document exists and that it has a getElementById ;; property